The Update (as of January 27, 2022)

 This grant program it is ideally suited for this project.
 It specifically lists life saving stations as eligible for the funding.
 What is remarkable is that the program had existed since the late 1990s, but had only awarded funding for grants once.
-The fact that the program announced that a new round of grants would be made at exactly the time that Wood Island was seeking funding is extraordinary.
+The fact that the program announced that a new round of grants would be made at exactly the time that Wood Island was seeking funding was extraordinary.

 These funds needed to be matched by WILSSA dollar for dollar and together with the Brownfields grant, would be sufficient to clean the building and repair the exterior.
 In other words, with a successful Park Service grant and match the funding condition of the agreement from October 2013 would be met.
-That would allow the conversation between Kittery and WILSSA about next steps for restoring the interior of the building and the future use and maintenance of the Station to begin.
+That could allow the conversation between Kittery and WILSSA about next steps for restoring the interior of the building and the future use and maintenance of the Station to begin.
 It was big news when the National Park Service awarded the $200,000 to WILSSA in April of 2015.

 Legislation from the State of Maine to pay for an additional $200,00 in matching funds for the Park Service grant was filed in January of 2015.
 LD 300 was the number of the bill and it enjoyed unanimous and bipartisan support in the Education and Cultural Affairs Committee.
 Representatives of WILSSA traveled to Augusta to testify in support of the measure on February 23 along with the three leading sponsors; Senator Dawn Hill, Rep Deane Rykerson and Rep Bobbie Beaver.
 Soon thereafter the bill was voted out of committee with unanimous support.
 In April of 2015 the bill was approved by both the full House and full Senate.
 It was included in the budget of the State of Maine in late June and passed into law on June 30.
 Governor Paul LePage vetoed the Wood Island spending, but his veto was overridden.